Lim Koon Teck: Civil career

-Volunteer Corps
+Military career

 Lim had joined the Volunteer Corps at the same time as he joined Government service in Singapore.
 While he started as a Private, owing to the high position he held, he was given special training and was promoted, in October 1929, to Second Lieutenant in charge of a Company of 40 men, just a month later.
 He was promoted to Lieutenant from 25 October 1932.